A happy woman sits on a couch in her home.

 Creditworthiness is important for a few reasons:

 Good creditworthiness takes time and discipline.
-Here are some tips on how you can help build creditworthiness and help your credit score:
+Here are some tips on how you can help become more creditworthy and help your credit score:

-Why should I monitor my credit report and credit score?
+Why should I be in control of my credit report and credit score?

-Your credit report is an important part of how lenders determine your creditworthiness.
-So, it’s important to stay on top of your credit score and reports regularly to make sure the information is accurate and up to date.
-According to the Federal Trade Commission, you can request a free copy of your credit report once a year from each of the three major credit reporting agencies.
-Check your report carefully for any errors and, if you find any, contact the reporting agency or original creditor to troubleshoot it.
+Your credit report is an important part of how a lender determines your creditworthiness.
+So, it’s important to stay on top of your credit score and report regularly to make sure the information is accurate and up to date.
+According to the Federal Trade Commission, you can request a free copy of your credit report each credit reporting agency.
+Check your report carefully for any errors and, if you find any, contact the credit reporting agency or original creditor to troubleshoot it.

 In addition, checking your credit score can help you understand how your financial actions affect your score, and help you make informed decisions to improve your creditworthiness.
-Discover cardmembers can get their FICO® Score for free with no harm to their credit.2
+Discover cardmembers can get their free Credit Scorecard with your FICO® Credit Score, and more.
+Viewing your Credit Scorecard will never impact your FICO® Score.3

 Improve creditworthiness with wise credit card management